 Level too low

-If it is much lower than this, or perhaps doesn’t even reach the skimmer inlet then that is the problem.
+If it is much lower than this or doesn’t even reach the skimmer inlet, then that is the problem.
 To rectify it you need to raise the pool’s water level by topping up with a hose pipe.

-If you have an automatic top up system then lift the lid and check that the float has not become caught in an upward position, which would mean the valve was not opening to let water in.
-If it is free then check that when you push the float down that water starts to come in.
+If you have an automatic top up system, lift the lid and check that the float has not become caught in an upward position, which would mean the valve was not opening to let water in.
+If it is free, check that water starts coming in when you push the float down.

 Level too high